 10. Whisper (OpenAI, Local)

 Price: FREE locally.
-API pricing available for cloud.
+API pricing available for cloud (as of 2026).

-Pat's take: Runs on my 5090 with insane accuracy, even with Hawaii-accented English and Japanese food terms.
-I use WhisperX (enhanced version) in my social clip pipeline: transcribe, score segments by energy, identify best clips for short-form.
-No reason to pay for transcription in 2026.
+Pat’s take: Runs on my 5090 with strong accuracy, even with Hawaii-accented English and Japanese food terms.
+I use WhisperX (the enhanced version) in my social-clip pipeline: transcribe, score segments by energy, identify the best clips for short-form — work that combines a transcriptionist and a junior editor.
+For an operator, there’s no reason to pay for transcription in 2026.

 Rating: 5/5